ge8/DoCaaS/demos/demo3.md

 0. Deploy Two new Dynamo
 1. Author GET function. *How to test, debug?*
 2. SAM Template: Microservices.
 (Deploy first, then explain...
 How long does deploy take?)
+3. Show existing endpoing for app for customer1.
+Grab Identity ID from console.
-3. Data Migration: show+run script for datastore migration per customer.
+4. Data Migration: show+run script for datastore migration per customer.
 (TTD)
-4. Test success with Insomnia.
+5. Test success with Insomnia.
 Try to have C1 access C2.
 (Adam to explain)
-5. Migration: DNS change to redirect customer1.xxx to xxx.com
+6. Migration: DNS change to redirect customer1.xxx to xxx.com

 # Demo3
 0. Deploy New DynamoDBs